jagannathpanigrahi313/DSA/Lecture 8 to 15.md

 H.W 1) Write a code of Linear search for vectors

 H.W 2) Write a reverse code on vectors in function write

+# Lecture 10 - Kadane's Algorithm | Maximum Subarray Sum

+## Basics of subarray concept

+subarray is a single part of conyinuos array